top of page

 Would be better if the font was bigger.

-• Reducing the level of text.
+• Reduce the level of text.

 Final outcome